dan-t-data/saas-billing-churn-analysis/README.md

    - Focus on **16–30+ day delay buckets**, where churn risk is highest.

 3. **Customer Success Retention Plays**
-   - Prioritize **South & Midwest enterprise accounts**.
+   - Partner with CS to prioritize **South & Midwest enterprise accounts** still on manual billing.
-   - Assign executive sponsors and proactive support to top churn-risk customers.
+   - Assign executive sponsors for renewal conversations.

 4. **Executive & Sales Engagement**
    - Build **at-risk account playbooks** for high-value churn drivers.
    - Use revenue-at-risk data to align **Sales, CS, and Finance** on proactive outreach.

 5. **Renewal Risk Management**
-   - Proactively flag enterprise accounts with **upcoming contract renewals** that are still on Check/Wire.
+   - Proactively flag enterprise accounts with **upcoming contract renewals** still on Check/Wire.
-   - Partner Customer Success with Billing to migrate them ahead of renewal dates, preventing churn spikes.
+   - Partner Billing + CS to migrate them ahead of renewal dates to avoid churn spikes.

 ---